 Visit the School Counseling Advising Guide to find out more information on program requirements, handbooks, forms, practicum, internship, and licensure requirements.

 Visit the Graduate Online Advising Guide to find out more information on the School of Education programs, background checks, degree completion plans, licensure testing, and LiveText.

+Review the Orientation to the School Counseling Program for an overview about the School Counseling Program.
 In addition to internship and practicum information, review the School Counseling Program, Internship, and Practicum Manual to find out information on admission requirements, faculty advising, discipline, remediation, appeal processes, and other school and program policies.